world-class/REPL/podcasts/README.md

 - [Full Stack Radio](https://player.fm/series/series-1401837) - *"A podcast for developers interested in building great software products.
 Every episode, Adam Wathan is joined by a guest to talk about everything from product design and user experience to unit testing and system administration."*
 - [The Versioning Show](https://www.sitepoint.com/versioning-show/) - *"The Versioning Show discusses the industry of the web from development to design, with some of the people making it happen today, and planning where it's headed in the next version."*

+## Science
+- [The Naked Scientists](https://www.thenakedscientists.com/) - *"The Naked Scientists is a one-hour audience-interactive science radio talk show broadcast live by the BBC in the East of England, nationally by BBC Radio 5 Live and internationally on ABC Radio National, Australia; it is also distributed globally as a podcast."* ([from Wikipedia](https://en.wikipedia.org/wiki/The_Naked_Scientists))

 ## Technology
 - [Command_Line Heroes](https://www.redhat.com/en/command-line-heroes) - *"An original podcast about the people who transform technology from the command line up.
 Presented by Red Hat."*
+- [Recode Decode](https://www.vox.com/recode-podcasts) - *"Recode’s Kara Swisher, Silicon Valley’s most revered journalist, hosts candid interviews with tech execs, politicians, celebrities and more about their big ideas and how they’re changing our world.
+Tune in every week for enlightening conversations with people like Tesla CEO Elon Musk, former Secretary of State Hillary Clinton, Facebook CEO Mark Zuckerberg, and many more."*